shamsundarsk/gyon/README.md

 ## AI Project Assistant 🤖

-Mashup Maker includes an intelligent AI chatbot that helps you understand and work with your downloaded projects.
+Gyon includes an intelligent AI chatbot that helps you understand and work with your downloaded projects.

 ### Features